Spinal Cord Injury - SCI:

 For neuro-muscular feedback therapy in paraplegic patients, weak residual neurological impulses in the musculature must be present and strong enough to be recorded.
 Other patient groups, stroke patients and neuro-muscular patients, must also meet appropriate eligibility requirements.
 For the stem cell production, donor suitability must be established.

-In order to find out whether you are can profit from ANOVA’s and Cyberdyne’s combined stem cell and HAL training therapy, talk to our patient care managers.
+In order to find out whether you can profit from ANOVA’s and Cyberdyne’s combined stem cell and HAL training therapy, talk to our patient care managers.
 We will evaluate your medical records and assess you on-site.

 Patient Testimonial After HAL Therapy